voxmedia/revenue-hiring/exercise-javascript-logging/README.md

 # Javascript Logging Exercise

 During the big rewrite of the Artisanal Mayonnaise website, [tastymayo.yum](http://tastymayo.yum), you realize there are many different front end components.
-Tracking their state via `console.log()` is proving to be a hot mess of thousands of debug logs being emitted in the console on every page reload.
+Tracking their state via `console.log()` is proving to be a complicated mess of thousands of debug logs being emitted in the console on every page reload.
 There has got to be a better way to log all of these states without littering the console.

 You devise a plan.
 And decide to create a small library to record these logs without printing them to the console.